on this page

 - clinical psychologists

-For more information see the relevant Medicare Benefits Schedule (MBS) item descriptions, fact sheets and explanatory notes at MBS Online.
+Find out more about the relevant Medicare Benefits Schedule (MBS) item descriptions, fact sheets and explanatory notes at MBS Online.

 Confirming mental health items and limits

-You can use the MBS items online checker in HPOS to:
+You can use the MBS items online checker in HPOS for all of the following:

 - view and check patient eligibility based on their MBS history